hdsouza13/cse15l-lab-reports/lab1.md

 - the working directory now is `/home/lecture1`

 - there was no output, as it was only accessing the `/lecture1` directory now.
 So now there is a argument like `lecture1`.
-Doing that we are able do open the folder of `lecture1` by the filesystem.
+Doing that we are able do open the folder of `lecture1` by the filesystem

 - no error